AdobeDocs/commerce-operations.en/help/install/prerequisites/file-system/overview.md

 ---
-title: Overview of ownership and permissions
+title: File ownership and permissions
-functional_areas:
-  - Install
-  - System
-  - Setup
+description:
 ---

+# File ownership and permissions

 It is important to secure your Magento installation in a development environment to help prevent issues related to unauthorized people or processes accessing—and potentially harming—your system.
 Use the following file system ownership and permissions guidelines to protect your installation.